chiliproject/cookbook/README.md

 * `force_deploy` - Force a full deployment even if the specified SHA hash is already deployed.
 By default `false`.
 * `migrate` - Run migrations if necessary.
 By default `true`.
 * `deploy_key` -  The private SSH key used for authenticating to the remote repository via SSH.
 Set this only if required.
-* `netrc` -  Necessary credentials to access private reporitory server over HTTP.
+* `netrc` -  Necessary credentials to access private repository server over HTTP.
 Set this only if required.
   * `netrc['hostname']` - The hostname to authenticate to, i.e. the hostname of the repository server.
   * `netrc['username']` - The username used for authenticating to the remote repository
   * `netrc['password']` - The password used for authenticating to the remote repository
-* `ignored_bundler_groups` - An array of additional bundler groups to ignore. by default, we only install one database adapter and only the requiored environment groups.
+* `ignored_bundler_groups` - An array of additional bundler groups to ignore. by default, we only install one database adapter and only the required environment groups.
 * `apache` - Some additional configuration settings when deploying with apache
   * `apache['http_port']` - Overwrite the port used for the HTTP vhost.
   * `apache['https_port']` - Overwrite the port used for the HTTPs vhost.